 Students must fulfill all requirements for registration and arrange for payment of fees and other financial obligations before matriculation.
-Students must acknowledge their acceptance of admission by signing the New Student Enrollment Agreement and any other required forms before registration is possible.
-Admitted students who fail to matriculate within two years of admission must re-apply.
+Students must acknowledge their acceptance of admission by signing the New Student Enrollment Agreement and any other required forms for the term which it was sent before registration is possible.
+Admitted students fail to matriculate within two years of admission must re-apply.